-76. Information, training and instruction for workers
+76-Information, training and instruction for workers

-- (1) A person conducting a business or undertaking must ensure that relevant workers are provided with suitable and adequate information, training and instruction in relation to the following: - (a) the nature of all hazards relating to a confined space; - (b) the need for, and the appropriate use of, control measures to control risks to health and safety associated with those hazards;
+- (1) A person conducting a business or undertaking must ensure that relevant workers are provided with suitable and adequate information, training and instruction in relation to the following: - (a) the nature of all hazards relating to a confined space;

-- (c) the selection, fit, use, wearing, testing, storage and maintenance of any personal protective equipment; - (d) the contents of any confined space entry permit that may be issued in relation to work carried out by the worker in a confined space; - (e) emergency procedures.
+- (b) the need for, and the appropriate use of, control measures to control risks to health and safety associated with those hazards; - (c) the selection, fit, use, wearing, testing, storage and maintenance of any personal protective equipment; - (d) the contents of any confined space entry permit that may be issued in relation to work carried out by the worker in a confined space; - (e) emergency procedures.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The person must ensure that a record of all training provided to a worker under this regulation is kept for 2 years.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) The person must ensure that a record of all training provided to a worker under this regulation is kept for 2 years.